 “30 Americans explores how each artist reckons with the notion of identity in America, navigating such concerns as the struggle for civil rights, sexuality, popular culture, and media imagery,” said Sarah Newman, curator of contemporary art at the Corcoran and curator of the presentation at the Corcoran.
 “By focusing on the way that individuals carve out their own place in the world, it speaks to the American experience more generally.”

-First shown at the Rubell Family Collection in Miami, Florida, 30 Americans has been reconceived for its presentation in Washington.
+First shown at the Rubell Family Collection in Miami, Florida, 30 Americans have been reconceived for its presentation in Washington.
 At the Corcoran, the exhibition is organized around ideas of identity as well as artistic community and legacy, highlighting relationships between artists across generations.
 The exhibition explores the ways in which a foundational figure’s ideas and formal innovations ripple through contemporary practice: Robert Colescott’s investigations of the narratives of art and history in relation to African-American culture echo through the grand portraits of Kehinde Wiley and the cut-paper silhouettes of Kara Walker; the innovations of Jean-Michel Basquiat’s graffiti-based paintings of the urban environment find current form in the work of Mark Bradford and Shinique Smith; while David Hammons’s wry investigations of language, meaning, and race provide a starting point for the conceptualism of Glenn Ligon and Lorna Simpson.

 “The Rubells built their collection by speaking with artists and finding out who they were looking at—it is very much an artist-based gathering of works and we wanted to give form to that,” said Newman.
 “The exhibition explores the various relationships—formal, thematic, political, and personal—that artists have with one another, and how those relationships emerge across distance and time.”